sista-ai/ai-assistant-react/README.md

 ## Full Example: (Todo App)

-For a todo app with voice commands to add or remove tasks, the setup is:
+For a voice-interactive todo app to `add` or `remove` tasks, the setup is:

 ```js
 import React, { useEffect } from 'react';